hcs42/heapkeeper-old/doc/architecture.rst

 .. image:: images/module_deps.png

 Since :mod:`hkutils` contains general library functions, it does not use any other modules of Heapkeeper, but all the other modules may use it.
-Both :mod:`hkshell` and :mod:`hkcustomlib` use :mod:`hklib`, since :mod:`hklib` implements the data types that make the heap. :mod:`hkshell` uses :mod:`hkcustomlib` only for setting sensible default values for certain callback functions.
+:mod:`hkshell`, :mod:`hkgen` and :mod:`hkcustomlib` all use :mod:`hklib`, since
+:mod:`hklib` implements the data types that make the heap. :mod:`hkshell` uses :mod:`hkcustomlib` only for setting sensible default values for certain callback functions. :mod:`hkcustomlib` implements a callback function to generate posts that invokes :mod:`hkgen`, but sometimes :mod:`hkshell` calls into :mod:`hkgen` directly.

 .. _testing: